 If your camper is taking a regular medication(s) our nursing staff will make sure they get their medication on time, and the counselor will help remind them if needed.

-Cabin counselors will help campers set up their bunks and make introductions.
+Parents/Guardians will help campers move their items into their cabins, where cabin counselors will help campers set up their bunks and make introductions.
 There will also be a meeting with all cabins later in the day after they are settled into their bunks.

 After the essential “line” meeting, campers will head to the flagpole, discuss table assignments, and head to dinner.
 Counselors will help out to make sure everyone knows where to go when all along the way, and each table at all meals has a counselor to assist and make sure campers are getting enough to eat.